Zeppelin GmbH: Since 1990: Transformation into Zeppelin GmbH, international expansion

 Over the years, Zeppelin-Metallwerke GmbH expanded its business activities across large parts of Western and Eastern Europe.
 On 1 January 1994, Zeppelin-Metallwerke GmbH took over the tasks of a management holding company and has since coordinated the business of the entire group.
 The operational business in the various divisions was taken over by newly established or already existing companies in Germany and abroad.
 In 1995, Zeppelin-Metallwerke GmbH was transformed into Zeppelin GmbH.

 Since 1993, airships have once again been manufactured in Friedrichshafen on Lake Constance.
 In 2003, the expansion of the rental business for construction equipment and site installations began with the acquisition of the Berlin-based rental company MVS Miete Vertrieb Service.

 In 2006, all activities related to Caterpillar and Maschinenbau Kiel engines (abbreviated as MaK engines) were consolidated into a dedicated company, Zeppelin Power Systems GmbH & Co.
 KG.
 In 2010, the group reorganised its operational areas into five business units, which were expanded in 2020 with the addition of a sixth unit – Construction Equipment Nordics.

 As a result of the Russian invasion of Ukraine and the subsequent sanctions, the group’s business in Russia and Belarus largely collapsed from February 2022 onwards.
 Previously, operations in these countries had generated approximately €500 million in annual revenue.
 As of 2024, fewer than 100 of the former 1,400 employees remain in Russia.
 The operating business in Belarus was completely discontinued.

 The loss of the Russian market led to a 16% decline in revenue in the 2022 financial year, but rising sales figures in other countries and business areas led to the second-highest pre-tax profit in the company's history at €154 million in 2023.

 International expansion after the COVID-19 pandemic

 At the end of 2024, Zeppelin Group announced the acquisition of Pon Equipment & Pon Power BV, commonly referred to as Pepp Group BV, the parent holding company of Caterpillar equipment operations of the netherland-based PON Group.
 Through this transaction, Zeppelin became the official distribution partner for Caterpillar products in the Netherlands and Norway.
 The acquisition increased Zeppelin Group’s consolidated revenue from approximately €4.0 billion to €5.1 billion, while adding around 2,000 employees in the Netherlands, Norway, France, Belgium, and Nigeria (reflecting the company’s African operations).

+In July 2026, the Supervisory Board, led by Matthias Benz, decided that the parent company should be converted into an Societas Europaea (SE).
+The change of legal form is scheduled to be completed by mid-2027.